 Private investigators and personal protection officers also need to have knowledge of:

-- court procedures and legislation
+- court procedures

-- how to use cameras and video equipment
+- how to use electronic security systems

 - usually do shift work, which may include evenings and weekends